[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Source: Add unstructured data as a knowledge source | Microsoft Learn

-6. Route C: Holding Data via SharePoint (Work IQ) for Aggregation
+6. Route C: Holding via SharePoint (Work IQ) and Aggregating

-When data is large, you want to sync to the latest version, or you need per-user permission control, the SharePoint route that the official documentation recommends as the proper approach is suitable.
+When data is large, needs to stay in sync with the latest version, or requires per-user permission control, the SharePoint route that the official documentation presents as the standard approach is the right fit.

 Route C (SharePoint connector) and Route B (file upload) differ in data storage location, freshness, and permission handling.